 “Every person who takes time out of paid work to care for others, the taxpayer should pay their super.”

 YES, Jane!
-Women do over 75% of domestic care and unpaid labour in Australia.
+Women do over 72% of unpaid work in Australia.
 These women are supporting our community at every level.
 Not only does this work go unaccounted for economically and often unacknowledged socially, it also leaves women financially vulnerable in retirement.

 Today one in three Australian women retires with no retirement savings.
 Single women over 55 are the fastest growing demographic experiencing homelessness in Australia.
 Jane made it clear that while the women of her generation often “did the right thing” by staying home to care for kids or aging parents (and parents-in-law) many are now “paying the price”.
 “These were “the good girls”, not the ones who were shamed for choosing work over full time childrearing and now when these women need our support and our care, we’re leaving them without a home and in financial despair.